donxw/OLED_XBM_Animation/README.md

 ### Export to XBM format

 Use File / Export As / Select File Type (by Extension) / X Bitmap Image.
 Accept the defaults and click Export.
+Open the saved XBM.
+It should look something like this: